SuicV/CirclesJS/README.md

 this attribute is an object can have the following attribute

 **1. font :**
 used to set the font style of the value , you have to set the font size and the font family **(type string)**

 **2. color :**
 used to set the font color of the value **(type string)**

-**Important Note** : to start drawing you have to call startDrawing Method we add this method to start drawing with the scroll
+**Important Note** : to start drawing you have to call startDrawing Method we add this method to give choice to draw circle in any time

 Examples
 --------